Ka Kha Ga Gha: Production

 In early 2017, director Dr. Krishnendu Chatterjee penned the script.
-The film was titled Ka Kha Ga Gha.
 The shooting was completed in a month's time.

 Marketing

 The first teaser was released on 20 January 2018.
 The film's official poster was launched at the Level Seven Rooftop Lounge.

-The trailer of the film was released on February 19, 2018, in Bengali language.
+The trailer of the film was released on February 19, 2018.

+Release

 The film was released on March 9, 2018, at Nandan.
-The film has scored a five in a row houseful at Nandan even after getting mixed feedback from leading newspapers and media.

-Rii Sen is seen sizzling in ‘Ka Kha Ga Gha’ dance number ‘Kuchur Muchur’ recently.

 Soundtrack

-Anindya Chatterjee has composed the songs of the film.
-The song "Naam Na Jana Pakhi" became popular.
+Anindya Chatterjee has composed and penned all the songs of the film.